Last updated in October 2018

 • vocational training

 • support for management of the Wilpattu National Park and border zones

-• promotion of a culture of remembrance.
+• a culture of remembrance.

 In addition, KfW is supporting the building of a new maternity hospital in Galle by providing a low-interest loan of more than 28 million euros.